agrim1308/emorec/README.md

 ## How to run
 For running the model , just run the python script [facial_expression_recognition.py](https://github.com/Av-hash/EmoRec/blob/master/facial_expression_recognition.py)

+## Documentation
+The documentation of this project can be found [here](https://drive.google.com/file/d/1ixtQco-1SQW4hH6pwLHVACqwrIZqrYbP/view?usp=drivesdk).

 ## Results
 The results of various evaluation methods we used are illustrated in this table :